Embodied cognition: Scope

 Another study from 2000 focused on the "image schema" to investigate how people understand abstract concepts.
 Accordingly, abstract concepts are understood by considering basic physical situations.
-Abstract concepts, whose basic physical states are considered, then interpreted by using sensory-motor and perceptual skills.
+Abstract concepts, whose basic physical states are considered, are then interpreted by using sensory-motor and perceptual skills.
 Thus, it is shown that there is a spatial reasoning process that requires using the body even in reasoning over abstract concepts.
 In this context, the image schema is seen as a conceptual metaphor form.
 For example, spatial reasoning skills and the visual cortex tend to be used to understand a mathematical concept consisting of imaginary numbers that are purely abstract.
 Thus, it has been shown how important the body plays in the image schema as in the conceptual metaphor in the interpretation of concepts.

 Another important factor in understanding linguistic categories is prototypes.
 Eleanor Rosch argued that prototypes play an important role in people's cognition.
 According to her research, prototypes are the most typical members of a category, and she explains this with an example from birds.
 The robin, for example, is a prototypical bird while the penguin is not a prototypical bird which shows that objects that are prototypical are more easily categorized, and therefore, people can find answers by reasoning about the categories they encounter through these prototypes.
 Another study identified basic level categories that exemplify this situation in a more structured way.
 Accordingly, basic level categories are categories that can be associated with basic physical motions; they are made up of prototypes that can be easily visualized.
 These prototypes are used for reasoning about general categories.
 On the other hand, Lakoff emphasizes that what is important in prototype theory, rather than class or type characteristics, is that the feature of the categories people use is a bodily experience.
 Thus, as seen in the general of these approaches, it can be said that the most basic feature in understanding and interpreting linguistic concepts and categories is whether the concept or category has been experienced bodily.

 Neuroscientists Gerald Edelman, António Damásio and others have outlined the connection between the body, individual structures in the brain and aspects of the mind such as consciousness, emotion, self-awareness and will.
 Biology has also inspired Gregory Bateson, Humberto Maturana, Francisco Varela, Eleanor Rosch and Evan Thompson to develop a closely related version of the idea, which they call enactivism.
 The motor theory of speech perception proposed by Alvin Liberman and colleagues at the Haskins Laboratories argues that the identification of words is embodied in perception of the bodily movements by which spoken words are made.

 In related work at Haskins, Paul Mermelstein, Philip Rubin, Louis Goldstein, and colleagues developed articulatory synthesis tools for computationally modeling the physiology and aeroacoustics of the vocal tract, demonstrating how cognition and perception of speech can be shaped by biological constraints.
 This was extended into the audio-visual domain by the "talking heads" approach of Eric Vatikiotis-Bateson, Rubin, and other colleagues.